strubelab/multiprot/README.md

    ```
    This will run the complete multiprot test suite (can take some minutes).
 If both Ranch and Pulchra are installed, it should finish without errors.

-# Using multiprot
+# Using multiprot on the commandline

-Here are some examples for using the package:
+Go to the package directory and run the `multiprot_script.py` script with the required arguments.
+To see a full list of arguments run `python multiprot_script.py -h`.
+Here you can find a few examples, where all the file names are relative to the `multiprot/multiprot` package folder:

 ## Example 1
 Build simple single-chain protein joining two structured domains (2z6o.pdb and histone.pdb) with a disordered linker (GGGGGGGGGG), and saving the resulting models to example1/ directory